Styles in Export options

 just a step less.
 Imo with less priority upon first task, but could be interesting analyze this feature too, before rewrite some code :)

 #7 Updated by Matthew Jenkinson over 7 years ago

 Sorry Ivan, I misunderstood.
 Yes, the best way to properly integrate it would be to include it not only in the interface and rendering pipeline, but also in the saved presets.

 I have some other things on my plate at the moment, but might give this some thought (and a deeper browse of the code involved) next week and contact the aforementioned people.

-#11 Updated by Tobias Ellinghaus about 7 years ago
+#11 Updated by Tobias Ellinghaus over 7 years ago

 - % Done changed from 0 to 20